-Also, a knowing lie and gigantic sin of omission.
+Also, a knowing lie and sin of omission of epic proportions.

 What’s really changed?